 Thank you for visiting our homepage!
 I threw this site together on my Linux server for the sole purpose of keeping our friends and family up to date on the latest news, pictures, and videos of our latest activities.
 I hope you enjoy your stay!
 And now, a little bit more about us:

 I was born and raised in Utah Valley.
 Our family moved to Oregon when I turned sixteen, and I left home after graduating from high school in 1994 to attend college at Brigham Young University in Provo, Utah.
 After my freshmen year, I left school to serve a two year mission for The Church of Jesus Christ of Latter Day Saints.
 I was called to serve in the New York New York South Mission from 1995-1997.
-I returned home and finished my college education at BYU and graduated with a degree in Computer Engineering and Mathematics in April of 2001.
+I returned home and finished my college education at BYU and graduated with a degree in Computer Engineering and Mathematics in April of 2001 and my Masters degree in Computer Engineering from Colorado State University in 2006.
 I married my sweetheart and best friend, Mary Sanders, on May 5th, 2001.
 I began work at Hewlett Packard in June 2001 here in Fort Collins, CO which is now Hewlett Packard Enterprise.
-I’m currently serving as a Bishop in the Stetson Creek Ward of the Church of Jesus Christ of Latter-Day Saints.

 Personal Testimony of Jesus Christ and HIS Restored Gospel